 Though mass shootings seem less likely to evoke shock and awe these days — with 2018 having several such shootings logged already, according to an online tracker — there is one surprising aspect of the YouTube shooting: The shooter was a "she."

 That's shocking, according to experts in human behavior, because women are violent at much lower rates than men.
 And mass killings, even more so than other types of violence, are overwhelmingly a male phenomenon.

 Female mass killers are "so rare that it just hasn't been studied," said James Garbarino, a psychologist at Loyola University Chicago who has researched human development and violence.
-"There aren't enough cases."
+"There aren't enough cases," said Garbarino, who spoke to Live Science in 2015 after a mass shooting in San Bernardino, California, which involved a female shooter.
 [The History of Human Aggression]

 Gender and violence